 • There isn't any good news to report on Julio Jones, at least not yet.
 He suffered a hamstring injury in Week 5, checking out early in the loss to the Packers.
 Mike Smith says Jones will definitely rest on Wednesday, and the team will reevaluate later in the week.
 The Falcons face the Panthers in Week 6 and if Jones can't play, Roddy White will probably see 24 targets (and drop eight of them).
 Harry Douglas should see an uptick in usage, too.

-no plans to give carries to anyone other than Cam Newton near the goal line:
+• Speaking of Carolina, it sounds as if Panthers offensive coordinator Rob Chudzinski has no plans to give carries to anyone other than Cam Newton near the goal line:

 Newton has received the vast majority of carries inside the 10 and leads the team with five rushing touchdowns.
 That's one shy of the team's single-season record held by Chris Weinke and we're just five games into the season.

 "That's one place where it's so compact that it's hard to get good numbers and so with the quarterback as a runner your numbers even out so that you can get hats on hats a little easier," offensive coordinator Rob Chudzinski said.

 You hate to think that Weinke might get bounced from the team's record book.
 Shame.
 Still, this is fine news for those of us with shares of Cam.

 • Andre Johnson (hamstring) remains unlikely to play in the Week 6 match-up at Baltimore, but the news isn't all bad.
 According to Houston head coach Gary Kubiak, "the soreness has gone away, and [Johnson's] rehab has picked up."
 So that's encouraging.
 While AJ is out, the only reliable members of the Texans' receiving corps are Arian Foster and the tight ends.
 Please see this week's Target Practice for additional details.